 How Do I Get Ready?

 You'll meet with your anesthesiologist before the procedure.
 She’ll ask about your medical history and what medicines you take.
 You might need to stop taking some drugs, like blood thinners or aspirin, a week or more before your surgery.
+Tell your doctor if you are taking insulin or oral hypoglycemics.

 When Do I Have to Stop Eating and Drinking?